 - Damage to property claims

-- Advertising injury – this includes the financial impact of legal action brought by other parties against you or your employees such as libel, slander, and copyright infringement in advertisements
+- Advertising injury – this includes the financial impact of legal action brought by other parties against you or your employees such as libel, slander, and copyright infringement in adverts

 - Legal costs